ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 ### Using Arm Mbed OS supported hardware

 Connect any HW (e.g. NUCLEO_F746ZG) that is supported by Arm Mbed OS.
 Multiple boards are supported.
+Note that board must be mounted, which may or may not be done automatically depending on OS.
 If all requirements are satisfied you can just run:

 ```
 ./unittest_targets.py